Peter King: Inside the Richard Sherman-49ers Talks

 d.
 Public service, wake-up-America column of the week, from Juliet Macur of the New York Times, a stunning piece about drug use and suicide in an idyllic Indiana town.

 e.
-Radio story of the week: from WNYC, the public radio station in New York, a heartbreaking slap-in-the-face story about how the cost of treating diabetes is actually putting lives at risk.
+Radio story of the week: from WNYC, the public radio station in New York, a heartbreaking slap-in-the-face piece about how the cost of treating diabetes is actually putting lives at risk.

 f.
 Spend six minutes listening to that story and answer this question: This is who we are as a people?
 Forcing people to ration medication vital to their survival because Big Pharma has put costs of insulin (in this case) through the roof?